XiangpengHao/VeryPM/README.md

 ```

 #### Caveat
-Although both `ReserveMemory` and `ResetItem` is crash/thread safe, they are typically protected under a transaction,
+Although both `ReserveMemory` and `ResetItem` is crash/thread safe, when being used, they are typically protected by a (PMDK) transaction,
  because these functions implicitly implied ownership transfer which requires multi-cache line operations.